 Knockout GS CHO cells in biologics manufacturing

-Glutamine synthetase “GS CHO” based selection utilizes GS gene co-expression with the gene of interest (i.e. antibody production) as a selectable marker for high expressing GS CHO pools and clones.
-Since CHO cells express suitable amounts of GS, these cells must be under selection of the GS inhibitor MSX, which is an improvement over DHFR as it requires shorter timelines due to a reduced need for selection.
+Glutamine synthetase (GS) based selection utilizes GS gene co-expression with the gene of interest as a selectable marker for high-expressing GS CHO clones.
+Because CHO cells naturally express glutamine, these cells must be under selection of the GS inhibitor MSX.
+GS CHO selection can be considered an improvement over DHFR as the reduced need for selection entails shorter timelines.
 Figure 1 demonstrates monoclonal antibody production is increased with MSX selection in this characterization study (1).

 GS CHO knockout cells exhibit more stringent selection, with bulk culture productivity double that of CHOK1 control cells under the same conditions and about 4x higher than previously shown (2).

 The Potential of Next Generation CRISPR-Cas Tools for Therapeutic Bioprocessing